mhedgpeth/mhedgpeth.github.io/_posts/2014-08-22-our-cultures-script.md

   - purpose
   - success
 ---
-We want our lives to be <a href="http://hedge-ops.com/life-is-art/" target="_blank">a work of art</a> and reflect the beauty and meaning of our values.
+We want our lives to be [a work of art](/life-is-art/) and reflect the beauty and meaning of our values.
 Most of us in search of meaning in our lives will naturally absorb our culture's script for us:<!--more-->

 > _To create a beautiful work of art, you must feel good.
 To feel good, first you must make good money.
 You need to go to school and then get a good, stable job._
 >